maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 <em class="figure">Table 2: joint probability distribution, $p(X=x, Y=y)$, sums to 1</em>
 <hr class="small-margin">

 Now, given the arbitrary classifier (per the blue predictions) we can think about the average error of this classifier.
-For 2 classes there are 2 sources of error:
+In the case of 2 classes there are 2 sources of error:

 1. Choosing class $y_1$ when $y_2$ was the correct label, happens with probability equal to the sum of non-highlighted entries in $y_2$ row in Table 2
 1. Choosing class $y_2$ when $y_1$ was the correct label, happens with probability equal to the sum of non-highlighted entries in $y_1$ row in Table 2

-Thus, given some arbitrary classifier (as per the blue cells) the total error it will make on average depends on the underlying true probability distribution.
-For example, if every time the classifier encounters $x=1$ it predicts class label $y_2$ it will incur an error equal to:
+To see the above, consider that if every time the classifier encounters $x=1$ it predicts class label $y_2$ it will incur an error equal to:

 $$p(x=1 | y=1)p(y = 1) = p(x=1, y=1).
 $$

-Where it helps to recall that $p(Y \| X)$ is [random](#whats_random).
+Looking at Table 2 this means that the classifier will be wrong 14% of time from the fact that when $x=1$ it always predicts $y=2$ and we know from the true underlying joint distribution (this is what Table 2 is, this is what knowledge of $\mathcal{P}$ allows us to calculate!) that the pair $(x=1, y=1)$ will occur in 14% of the cases.

+This is the same for $(x=2, y=2)$ which happens with probability ~3% and similarly for all non-highlighted cells in Table 2.

-The expected prediction error based on classifier predictions per the blue cells is the sum of all non-highlighted cells in Table 2: $0.37$.
+The total error is thus the sum of the joint probability for every data pair that the classifier predicts doesn't happen, this is a sum over both $x$ and $y$ given by the the non-highlighted cells in Table 2.
+The expected prediction error based on the classifier's predictions per the blue cells is $0.37$.

+Thus, given some arbitrary classifier (as per the blue cells) the total error it will make on average depends on the true underlying probability distribution.
+This error happens in part because $p(Y \| X)$ is [random](#whats_random).

 ##### Enter the Bayes classifier

 What is the optimal classifier/decision rule to apply?

-Well it turns out the expected prediction error is minimised when we choose to assign each $x$ to the class with highest joint probability (which is proportional to the posterior probability) in Table 2.
+Well it turns out the expected prediction error is minimised when we choose to assign each $x$ to the class with highest joint probability (this is proportional to the posterior probability) in Table 2.
+This follows instinctively from the above discussion about the total error being the sum of the joint probability for every data pair that the classifier predicts doesn't happen.
+In other words, we simply make a prediction to minimize the sum of the non-highlighted cells, this happens when we predict for each $x$ the label with the highest joint probability of occurring.

-This is the idea behind the Bayes classifier and is shown in Table 3.
+This is the idea behind the Bayes classifier and the decision based on this is shown in Table 3.

 <p align="center">
     <img src="/assets/img/bayes_ex3.png" alt="Image" width="500" height="80" />